ijasmoopan/ijasmoopan/README.md

 Outside of work, I'm an avid learner, continuously expanding my skill set and contributing to the developer community through open-source projects and participation in coding competitions.
 Let's connect and explore how we can innovate together!

-Open to exciting opportunities where I can contribute my expertise and drive innovation in software development.

 ## 😎 You can reach me by
 <div>
   <samp>